 Curriculum Vitae (Academic)

 As a researcher-practitioner my principal areas of interest lie in Australian theatre history, acting, and voice and text studies for the actor.

-My career focus on performance and education has involved almost 35 years work in the Australian higher education sector.
+My career focus on performance and education has involved 40 years’ work in the Australian higher education sector.
 In addition to syllabus and course creation and teaching, I served as a member of the University of Southern Queensland (USQ) University Council, and in leadership positions as Department Head (Theatre) and Director of the USQ Performance Centre.
 Until September 2008, I held the position of Deputy Dean Faculty of Arts, USQ.
-Since 2012, I have been a sessional staff member of the Performing Arts Department at QCGU, Brisbane where I teach acting.
+Since 2012, I have been a sessional staff member of the Performing Arts Department at QCGU, Brisbane where I teach acting and theatre history.

 As an acknowledged specialist in voice and text in performance, I served as an occasional editorial consultant for the VASTA Voice Review also contributed as an Associate Editor to the International Dialects of English Archive.
 My professional experience has been as a classroom teacher (1966-68) and as a professional actor and director principally with Queensland Theatre Company, and New England Theatre Company (1971-86).
 I served on the Board at Queensland Theatre Company (2001-2011) and as Chair (2003-2011) and as a Board member of Empire Theatres Inc., Toowoomba (2003-2013).
 I am currently a Trustee for the Empire Theatres Foundation.

 I am listed in “Who’s Who in Queensland.”